Stuycs-K/lab11-stuyrim-4-takahashis-lamb/README.md

 >
 >* **Attack:** Uses God points to suck the life out of opponents.
 Decreases points by 10 and the opponent's health by 12 HP.
 >
 >* **Special Attack:** Trades in God points for the Earth to suffer a devastating natural disaster.
-Decreases points by 35 and the opponent's health by 25 HP.
+Decreases God points by 30 and the opponent's health by 25 HP.
 >
 >* **Support:** Supports itself by increasing amount of God points by 10, health by 10 HP.
 Uses 4 God points to heal other adventurers by 10.
 >* **Max HP:** 300 HP